 Sharon and Jeff are ready when we get there with their single backpack each.
 We're playing by ear on this little jaunt and really haven't made any plans.
-The idea is to not tie us to any schedule and stay if we like it and move on if we don't.
-No reservations, no timetable, packing light and we'll see how we get along out there.
+No reservations, no timetable and packing light and we'll see how we get along out there.

 Are we crazy?
 That's what we're going to find out.

-Grasping our little bags with a sandwich and drink we boarded the bus (Elite) with our backpacks.
+Clutching our little bags with a sandwich and drink we board the bus (Elite) with our backpacks.
 The bus stop in Barra is on the main road across from the OXXO store on the way out of town.

 It's a 6 hour bus ride from Barra to Guadalajara past the puffing volcano in Colima, ranchland and farmland and groves of palm and banana trees and somewhere in the middle a large barren area that resembles salt flats with the odd weed poking through the crusty surface.
 Little homesteads intermittently dot the edge of the road - I wonder what it would be like to live in one of these tiny satellite worlds under the shade of spreading branches with my cow and chickens and a pair of goats all sharing my space.

 Guadalajara is a huge city to the 4 of us - all small towners.
 We snag a cab and ask to go to Tlaquepaque because we've heard good things about it (and It's fun to say).
 It's lovely but a bit pricey for this low budget trip and I've been told not to buy anything in Tlaquepaque because you can get almost everything you see for less than half the price in Tonola.

 After a few cervezas we taxi back to Guadalajara to look for lodgings.